Complementary Two-Particle Correlation Observables for Relativistic Nuclear Collisions: Correlations and Fluctuations

 The angled brackets represent an average over the events in the ensemble.
 For any quantity $X$, the event average is defined as $\langle X\rangle = N_{events}^{-1}\sum_{k=1}^{N_{events}} X_k$.
 Then, $\langle N\rangle$ is the average number of particles per event, and $\langle N(N-1)\rangle$ is the average number of particle pairs neglecting autocorrelations.

-Equation (\ref{eq:2pMomDis}) indicates that particle pairs are generated in two ways.
+Equation (\ref{eq:2pMomDis}) highlights that particle pairs have two contributions.
 First, if pairs are formed from independent particles, i.e. no correlations, then the pair distribution is simply the multiplication of two single particle densities $\rho_1\rho_1$.
 Second, correlated pairs are represented by

 By construction, correlations vanish in the case of uncorrelated particle emission, when only statistical fluctuations are present.